 Complete six three-credit philosophy courses.
 The selection of courses must include one course from each of the three categories shown below.
+Some classes from the history category also appear in the metaphysics, epistemology, and philosophy of science category.
+Students can choose which category to place them in, but the same course cannot be used to satisfy more than one category.
 In addition, two of the six courses chosen for the minor must be upper-level courses.
-Upper-level PHIL courses are those with numbers above 1000 except for PHIL 1380- Business Ethics.
+Upper-level PHIL courses are those with numbers above 1000 except for PHIL 1380-Business Ethics.